codatio/codat-docs/blog/231002-stop-returning-data-on-push.md

 ## Action required​

-If you currently make use of any properties in the `data` object of the push operation response, you will need to use the `changes.recordRef` object instead.
+If you currently make use of any properties in the `data` object of the write operation response, you will need to use the `changes.recordRef` object instead.

 1. Use `changes.recordRef` to retrieve the record `datatype` and `id`.
 2. Initiate a sync for the given data type or wait until the next scheduled sync.